-The Heisenberg uncertainty principle means you cannot prepare a quantum state with both perfectly sharp position and perfectly sharp momentum along the same axis.
-The standard position-momentum formula is
+No matter how perfect your apparatus, you cannot prepare a quantum state with both perfectly sharp position and perfectly sharp momentum along the same axis.
+That is the Heisenberg uncertainty principle, and the standard position-momentum form is

 ΔxΔp2\Delta x \Delta p \ge \frac{\hbar}{2}

 Here Δx\Delta x is the spread in position measurements and Δp\Delta p is the spread in momentum measurements for the same prepared state.
-This is not just a statement about imperfect instruments.
-It is a limit built into the state itself.
+This is not a statement about imperfect instruments — it is a limit built into the state itself.

 Suppose an electron is localized to about